Milad84/Point-Intersection-Creation-based-on-Street-Network/README.md

 # Script for Creating Intersection Points from Street Segments

-This script identifies and creates intersection points from any given layer of street segments.
+This script identifies and creates intersection points from any street segment layer.
 It uses ArcPy to perform a spatial intersection and outputs the intersection points to a specified temporary file geodatabase.

 ## Features